OwenLiangco/AD-TASK-1-Liangco/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->

-Description of the project in details.
+A simple review website.
+Built with PHP and the fundamentals of HTML coding.

 ### Key Components

 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->

+- PHP and HTML fundamentals
-- Authentication & Authorization
+- Declarations
-- CRUD Operations for Invetory System
+-Conditionals

 ### Technology